Igor9669/notifications-Angular-4-/README.md

     }

-Here we are dynamically create html for our new notification.
+Here we dynamically create html for our new notification.
 To add, create html on the fly we are using [Renderer2](https://angular.io/api/core/Renderer2) class.

-As well we subscribe to necessary events that will invoke at some point in our notification, like click when we will click on notification and animationend when animation for particular notification will finished.
+We also subscribe to necessary events that will invoke at some point in our notification, like onclick when we will click on notification and animationend when animation for particular notification will finished.

-Also we are checking the total number of current notifications.
-And if it more than 5 than we are starting grouping oldest one.
+Also we checking the total number of current notifications.
+And if there are more than 5 notifications than we start grouping oldest ones.

 createGroup: